Last Updated: June 2019

 All the above you will find in De Vlugt, a tiny hamlet at the bottom of the Prince Alfred’s Pass that was built between 1863 and 1866 by Thomas Bain, the brilliant road engineer.
 Bain and his family moved to De Vlugt in 1863 and started building a few houses.

 Here in this valley the air is clean and crisp and the quietest of quiet is soothing for the soul.
 The night sky is something to behold.
-It seems as if you could pluck a star and put it in your pocket!
+Pluck a star from the crystal clear night sky and put it in your pocket!

 This is a great place for hiking, mountain biking, lazing around the pool and simply doing nothing.
 Soak up the mountain scenery and find your own self again after the stresses and strains of city living.